shamilton1/ML-Development-Stack-From-Xilinx/labs/tsc_part2.md

     0.0000 - "geranium"
     0.0000 - "petunia"
     ```
-    If you are getting errors, review your parameters to make sure they are correct.
+    If you receive errors, review your parameters to make sure they are correct.
 If you can't figure it out, take a look at the `lab_key.sh` script file.